dstpierre/gosaas/README.md

 In September 2018 I published a book named [Build a SaaS app in Go](https://buildsaasappingo.com/).
 This project is the transformation of what the book teaches into a library that can be used to quickly build a web app / SaaS and focusing on your core product instead of common SaaS components.

-*This is under development and API might change.*
+*This is under development and API will change.*

+*Migrating to PostgreSQL at the moment.*

 ### Usage quick example

 You can create your main package and copy the `docker-compose.yml`.
-You'll need Redis and MongoDB for the library to work.
+You'll need Redis and PostgreSQL for the library to work.

 ```go
 package main